dannyjf93/Chess_Club_Tournaments/README.md

 **Player Registration:** Enable players to register by providing their name, email, birthdate, and National Chess ID.

-**Tournament Creation/Management:** Tournament organizers are able to create new tournaments, register players from all available clubs, set the number of rounds per tournament, and record matches/player rankings.
+**Tournament Creation/Management:** Tournament organizers are able to create new tournaments, register players from all available clubs, set the number of rounds per tournament, and record matches for each round.

-**Match Pairing:** Dynamically pair players in matches based on points gained in each successive match.
+**Match Pairing:** First round matchmaking is random with subsequent rounds dynamically pairing players in matches based on points gained in each successive match.

-**Result Recording:** Results are recorded for each match within a tournament showing the match pairings, round results, points per player, and player rankings.
+**Result Recording:** Results are recorded for each match within a round.

-**Report Generation:** Reports available to display player information and tournament results.
+**Report Generation:** Reports available to display information for both in progress and completed tournaments.
+This includes player score and ranking.

 # Running the application from the terminal
 ### Mac: